 Discussion

-The aim of the study was to describe the development of a complex coding scheme designed to assess parental language and to compare its construct and predictive validity with two simple language measures in order to establish which scheme would be more useful for arly ears staff such as ealth isitors, in screening and identifying high-risk families for parenting interventions in order to support their toddlers development.
+Currently there is a shortage of effective robust measures of early child language difficulties that can be conducted by regular service staff such as Health Visitors or Children’s Centre staff.
+The aim of the study was to describe the development of a complex coding scheme designed to assess parental language and to compare its construct and predictive validity with two simple language measures in order to establish which scheme would be more useful for early years staff such as health visitors or childrens centre staff, in screening and identifying high-risk families for parenting interventions in order to support their toddlers language development.
 Nine categories of social communicative function, coded from 15-minute speech samples, were subject to factor analysis revealing three language factors within the data.
 The three complex categories (parent prompts, encouraging, and critical) achieved good inter-rater reliability and adequate stability over time.
 Parent prompts proved the strongest of the three complex categories evidencing good construct validity and benefits to both child receptive and expressive language outcomes.
 In comparison, the two simple categories, total words and total different words, achieved better inter-rater reliability and greater stability over time.
 Moreover, these categories were consistently predictive of child receptive and expressive language outcomes six months later.
-These findings suggest that .
+These findings suggest that simple counts (total words and total different words) of parental speech may be a useful addition to current methods for identifying families whose children are most at risk of poor language outcomes and their associated difficulties.

-Contrary to previous research the critical parental language category demonstrated the least stability over the short-term, attained the lowest rates of inter-rater reliability, and did not demonstrate any relation with child language outcomes (Hart & Risley, 1992; 1995; Masur et al., 2005; Mathis & Bierman, 2015; Taylor et al., 2009).
+Contrary to previous research the critical parental language category on the complex scheme demonstrated the least stability over the short-term, attained the lowest rates of inter-rater reliability, and did not demonstrate any relation with child language outcomes (Hart & Risley, 1992; 1995; Masur et al., 2005; Mathis & Bierman, 2015; Taylor et al., 2009).
 It could be argued that as the current data is derived from a sample of parents who had previously received a parenting intervention the current findings could be influenced by programme attendance.
 Despite this, previous analysis of this category demonstrated no treatment effect, possibly due to its low frequency in the presence of observers (Gridley, Hutchings & Baker-Henningham, 2015).

-Evidence to support category construct validity indicated that parent prompts, critical language, total words and total different words were all affected at some level by increasing risk of disadvantage.
+Evidence to support category construct validity indicated that parent prompts, ‘critical language’, total words and total different words were all affected at some level by increasing risk of disadvantage.
 Two to three risks appeared to be a cut off.
 At this point the overall quantity and diversity of parental speech directed towards the children significantly decreased whilst the amount of critical language increased.
 These findings support previous research that has indicated a negative cumulative effect of socioeconomic disadvantage on parenting behaviours, such as the overall quantity and quality of positive parental language (Burchinal et al., 2008; Gridley, Hutchings & Baker-Henningham, 2013; Hart & Risley, 1992; 1995; Vernon-Feagons et al., 2008).
-The present findings therefore provide further evidence to support the roll out of early intervention services to support and improve outcomes for high-risk parents and their children (Allen, 2011a).
+The present findings therefore provide further evidence to support the roll out of early intervention services to support and improve language and related outcomes for high-risk parents and their children (Allen, 2011a).